berkshelf/berkshelf/_includes/index.md

       ...
     end

-If you are using Bundler to install Vagrant and Berkshelf, the explicit require can be ommitted: Vagrant will be aware of the Berkshelf plugin when the Vagrant command is run with bundle exec

-    $ bundle exec vagrant <command>

 When a Vagrant virutal machine is provisioned or "upped" Berkshelf will be invoked and take care of all the necessary steps to get your cookbooks and their dependencies made available to Vagrant.

     $ bundle exec vagrant provision
     [default] [Berkshelf] installing cookbooks
     ...

 Cookbooks will be made available through a mounted drive when the Chef-Solo provisioner is used.
-There is no need to explicitly set a value for the Chef-Solo provisioner's `cookbook_path` attribute.
+There is no need to explicitly set a value for the `chef_solo` provisioner's `cookbook_path` attribute.

-If the Chef Server provisioner is used, cookbooks will be uploaded to a Chef Server before the provisioning process begins.
+If the `chef_client` provisioner is used, cookbooks will be uploaded to a Chef Server before the provisioning process begins.

 #### Setting a Berksfile location